Home Examples Screenshots User manual Bluesky logo YouTube 中文

 Step 8: The result of the mobility scan.

-Very often one wants to change a parameter, then set another parameter equal to the parameter which was changed.
-An example of this is one may want to change electron and hole mobilities together when simulating a device with symmetric mobilities.
-This can be done using the duplicate function of the scan window as seen in figure 17.5.
-In this example we tackle a slightly more tricky problem than changing mobilities together we are going to change the physical width of the active layer and at the same time adjust the electrical mesh to make it match.
-As discussed in section 8 the width of the active layer must always match the width of the electrical mesh.
-When you change the layer width by hand in the layer editor OghmaNano updates the width of the electrical mesh for you.
-But when scripting the model it won’t do this update for you.
-Therefore in the example below we are going to set the width of the active layer by scanning over:
+Very often, one wishes to vary a parameter and then set another parameter equal to the value that was changed.
+A simple example is scanning the electron and hole mobilities together when simulating a device with symmetric transport properties.
+This can be achieved using the Duplicate function of the scan window, as shown in ??.
+In this example, we consider a slightly more subtle problem.
+Rather than duplicating mobilities, we change the physical thickness of the active layer and, at the same time, adjust the electrical mesh so that it matches.
+As discussed in the meshing section, the width of the active layer should match the width of the electrical mesh.
+It is better if these are kept consistent to avoid numerical and geometric inconsistencies in the simulation.

 epitaxy\(\rightarrow\)PM6:Y6\(\rightarrow\)dy of the object